 Are you consciously designing your life?
 Do you really understand what that means and how to do it?

-The problem is that, while it sounds great in theory, most people don’t understand what it means to create a life by design, and they do not have the first clue where to start to make that happen.
+The problem is that, while it sounds great in theory, most people don’t understand what it means to create a meaningful life by design, and they do not have the first clue where to start to make that happen when they feel stuck.

 Step 1: Get Clear on What You Want